kodykoester/VBT_Device/README.md

 </p>-->
 ## What is this?

 <p> Velocity-based training (VBT) device is a piece of equipment designed to measure the velocity of movement during resistance training exercises.
-In other words, we are measuring 'intensity' of an exercise by how fast the athlete moves the barbell or weight.<p>
+In other words, we are measuring 'intensity' of an exercise by how fast the athlete moves weight in meters per second.<p>

 ## Why do I need one?